mlctrez/gowebsocket/README.md

 # gowebsocket
-An example using gocraft go-web and websockets
+An example using gocraft web and websockets